DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/dl_segment_overview.rst

    * depth: depth image.
    * eigen_vecs: eigen vectors representing trends of the variance.
    * label: label of the segment.
-   * mask: mask of the segment, the mask has the size of the orignal image.
+   * mask: mask of the segment, the mask has the size of the original image.
    * num_points: number of points in the segment.
    * pca: image representing PCA of the segment.
    * rgb: rgb image of the segment.